GsDevKit/GsDevKit_home/docs/installation/configureOS.md

   sudo apt-get -y install libxcb-dri2-0:i386
 ```

-##Configure Mac for Client and Server
-	See   # Installation on a single desktop

-##Configure Mac for Server
-	See # Installing separate server and client

-##Configure Mac for Client
-	See # Installing separate server and client

 ##Configure Mac as X-forwarding Client
       See # Installing on a remote node using X forwarding

-##Configure Windows for Client
-	See # Installing separate server and client